Draw Me A Diagram

 pure $ arcline pa pb rad <> hd

 Lastly, we have a wrapper that inserts an SVG into this webpage.
-The `demo`
+The demo variable refers to a <div> element at the top of this page.

 Each unit takes 20 pixels, which works well with demos with small numbers.